NCAR/wrf_hydro_nwm_public/trunk/NDHMS/README.build.txt

 This README provides a brief description of how to build WRF-Hydro as a standalone modeling system.

-More details regarding the model can be found on the project webpage: https://ral.ucar.edu/projects/wrf_hydro
+More details regarding the model as well as documentation and user guides can be found on the project website: https://ral.ucar.edu/projects/wrf_hydro

+Software Requirements:
+A compiler.
+WRF-Hydro supported compilers are the Portland Group FORTRAN compiler, the Intel ‘ifort’ compiler and the public license GNU Fortran compiler ‘gfort’ (for use with Linux-based operating systems on desktops and clusters)
+MPICH or OpenMPI
+netCDF C & Fortran Libraries version 4 or greater available from https://www.unidata.ucar.edu/software/netcdf/ (These libraries need to be compiled with the same compilers as you will use to compile WRF-Hydro)

+Note: Users must build the code (i.e. executable files) on their own machines.
+WRF-Hydro requires a number of machine and distribution-specific libraries.
+We are not able to cover the breadth of all possible configurations.

 Steps for building WRF-Hydro: